abhijeetNmishra/webpack-step-by-step/README.md

   ],
 ```

- f.)
-In the end, we will adding 'resolve' option to tell webpack what are file extensions it need to support.
+ * In the end, we will adding 'resolve' option to tell webpack what are file extensions it need to support.
 This allows you to create React components with file extension '.jsx'

 ```